 The user should note that the Sapphire Tools menu from Query by Formula, through to Custom List Report has the same tools on it throughout SapphireOne when any list is being displayed.
 These are referred to as Common tools.

 Query by Formula Overview

 The SapphireOne Query by Formula tool allows the Sapphire user to execute a query on a transaction inquiry subset using a specified custom formula.
 Query by formula is similar to a Detailed Query (Control Y on Windows Command Y on MacOS ).

-Keyboard shortcuts are designed to make routine computer functions quicker and easier.
-The problem is, most users don’t know them!
-Shortcuts serve to eliminate additional steps that might involve your mouse or selecting extra menus.
+Keyboard shortcuts are a valuable tool for increasing productivity.
+They are designed to make routine functions quicker and easier by eliminating the need for additional steps that might involve your mouse or selecting from menus.

-Use the Control key for PC.
-Use the Command key for Mac.
+Use the Control key for Windows.
+Use the Command key for MacOS.